Last updated: 17 December 2024

 2019

-The US Department of State report noted that same-sex sexual activity is not explicitly criminalised, but that other offences such as public indecency and prostitution offences are used to prosecute such conduct.
+The US Department of State Country Report on Human Rights Practices noted offences such as public indecency and prostitution are used to prosecute such conduct.
 However, the same charges were applied to heterosexual people who engaged with extra-marital sex.

 2017

-The US Department of State report found that militia groups drafted LGBT ‘kill lists’ and executed men perceived to be LGBT.
+The US Department of State Country Report on Human Rights Practices found that militia groups drafted LGBT ‘kill lists’ and executed men perceived to be LGBT.
 ISIS continued to publish videos of violent executions of people perceived to be gay, including by stoning and being thrown from buildings.

 Discrimination and Violence